paulinakantor/dci-java-course/java-excercises/3_Java/3.4_Advanced_SQL/README.md

 File with excercises has only a list of tasks to do.
 File with solutions also contains difficulty level as well as time needed to make this task.

+Expected from students: file with SQL scripts that will contain solutions (one file per chapter, like: joins_solutions.sql, etc).

 #### Exercises

 JOIN excercises